 Section 4.
 The Board may, after due notice, declare vacant the position of any CCAR representative, for failure to follow an instruction of the Board or Steering Committee as outlined in Section 3 of this Article, for failure to report to the Board as provided in Section 2 of this Article, or for repeated non-attendance at meetings where they have been appointed to represent the CCAR.

-Article VI – Committees, Task Forces & Interest Groups
+Article VI – Committees, Task Forces and Interest Groups

 Section 1.
 All business of the Conference shall be conducted under the ultimate oversight of the Board of Trustees.
 This may be accomplished through assignment of responsibilities to staff who have been employed to manage the daily activities of the Conference and to the Conference’s Operating Committees.

 a.
 The Operational Committees reporting to the Board of Trustees, unless otherwise provided, shall included: